fregu856/papers/README.md

 I categorize, annotate and write comments for all research papers I read (300+ papers since 2018).

-In June 2023, I wrote the blog post [The How and Why of Reading 300 Papers in 5 Years](https://www.fregu856.com/post/phd_of_reading/) (why I think it’s important to read a lot of papers + how I organize my reading + paper statistics + a list of 30 particularly interesting papers).
+_In June 2023, I wrote the blog post [The How and Why of Reading 300 Papers in 5 Years](https://www.fregu856.com/post/phd_of_reading/) (thoughts on why I think it’s important to read a lot of papers + how I organize my reading + paper statistics + a list of 30 particularly interesting papers)._

 #### Categories: